 The Public Works Department constructs, maintains and repairs sidewalks.
 Requests for new sidewalks are considered as a part of the City's budget development process as Capital Improvement Projects.
 City Staff generates a priority list of sidewalks, taking requests from residents and then ranking all projects against a standard, which measures safety, need and convenience.
-For additional information about future sidewalk construction, please call the Public Works Department.
 The City does not currently have a program for funding curb and gutter installations on existing streets.

 Driveway Construction / Replacement

 Residential and commercial driveways require permits that can be applied for in the Building Department located at City Hall, 800 Seminole Road, Atlantic Beach.
 Residential driveway size limitations are defined in City Code Section 19-7.
 The permits have the specifications for the different type driveways and the material required.
 Once a Right-of-Way and Easement Application is obtained, the driveway can be formed to the specifications.
 After the forms are constructed, call the Inspection Line at 904-247-5814 to schedule a "pre-pour" inspection.
 Notification will be given when the forms are correct and the concrete can be poured.
 After the concrete has been poured and the right-of-way restored by grassing all denuded areas, call for a final inspection of the driveway.
 When the final approval is given, a release of the permit will be sent to the Building Department.
 Please call at least 24 hours in advance for each inspection.

 Definition of Right-of-Way & Easement

 Right-of-Way means the area of highway, road, street, way, parkway, alley, electrical transmission line, gas pipeline, water main, storm or sanitary sewer main, or other such strip of land reserved for public use, whether established by prescription, easement, dedication, gift, purchase, eminent domain or any other legal means.